Huskynarr/robotics-directory/images/README.md

-# Bilder für Robotics Directory
+# Images for Robotics Directory

-Dieses Verzeichnis enthält Bilder für die Robotics Directory Website.
+This directory contains images for the Robotics Directory website.

-## Struktur
+## Structure

-- `humanoid/` - Bilder von humanoiden Robotern
+- `humanoid/` - Images of humanoid robots
-- `robodog/` - Bilder von Roboterhunden
+- `robodog/` - Images of robot dogs

-## Platzhalter-Bild
+## Placeholder Image

-Wenn kein Bild für einen Roboter verfügbar ist, wird ein Platzhalter-Bild verwendet.
+If no image is available for a robot, a placeholder image is used.